thediveo/lxkns/docs/architecture.md

 Now, in order to translate (lookup) namespaced PIDs, we simply index all namespaced PIDs to point to their respective process' list of namespaced PIDs.
+This design trades a slight performance degration in for an otherwise much larger memory consumption in case of indexing all <_namespace-from_, _PID-from_, _namespace-to_> tuples with their corresponding _PID-tos_.

 A `Translate()` operation then looks up the specified namespaced PID, getting the corresponding process' list of namespaced PIDs.
 It then returns the PID